noelo/kserve_llama_serving/README.md

-# Kserve custom serving runtime using llama.cpp
+# Kserve custom serving runtime using llama.cpp & mlserver

 * Get access to the llama2 models from Meta (https://ai.meta.com/llama/)
 * Use llama.cpp (https://github.com/ggerganov/llama.cpp) to convert and quantize the models